Loaders

 Why use a custom loader?

-- Loading from alternative sources: Fetch templates stored in a database, a cache (like Redis or Memcached), a version control system (like Git, based on a specific commit), or generated dynamically.
+- Loading from alternative sources: Fetching templates stored in a database, a cache (like Redis or Memcached), a version control system (like Git, based on a specific commit), or generated dynamically.

-- Implementing custom naming conventions: You might want to use shorter aliases for templates or implement a specific search path logic (e.g., looking in a theme directory first, then fallback to a default directory).
+- Implementing custom naming conventions: You might want to use shorter aliases for templates or implement specific search path logic (e.g., looking in a theme directory first, then falling back to a default directory).

 - Adding security or access control: A custom loader could verify user permissions before loading certain templates.